engtuncay/engtuncay.github.io/javascript/vue js intro.md

 ## Installation

-Vue cli komut satırı aracını yüklemek için
+Vue cli komut satırı aracının yüklenmesi :

 ```js
 npm install -g @vue/cli
 //or yarn
 yarn global add @vue/cli
 ```

 After installing required packages you can use “vue” command globally and create new project.
-To test the installation is successfully finished run the following command:
+To test the installation is successfully finished, run the following command:

 ```js
 vue --version
 ```

 It will show you the version of Vue.
 If you successfully see these information this means that Vue is now working globally in your system.

-vue versiyonunu bize verir.

 ## Create a Project

-To create new project we will run this command vue create “project_name” in appropriate directory for your wishes.
+To create new project, we will run this command vue create “project_name” in appropriate directory for your wishes.
 Let’s start by creating a new project by marking the project’s name as vue-app

 ```js
 vue create vue-app
 ```

 ## Project Template